 Shirley Rd Chiropractic is pleased to announce that we have now become a stockist of the Mimos Baby Pillow.
 For many years we have looked after babies who suffer from plagiocephaly – a condition where the skull flattens on one side.

 There are two main types of plagiocephaly: (1) Synostosis (sutural fusion), (2) non-synostotic (deformational).
 The second type is the most common and you may notice flattening of one or even both sides of the head.

 On the side of flattening, the forehead (frontal bone) protrudes forward, as does the ear.
-Traditionally, chiropractors who are experienced in seeing paediatric patients aim to determine the underlying cause of plagiocephaly.
 The most common causes are from one, or a number, of the below:

 - in utero constraint (multiple births, breech position, small or subluxated maternal pelvis);